MathematicGuy/RemoteObsidian/Artificial Intelligence/Image Compression using PCA - Principal Component Analysis.md

 5) Thực nghiệm và đánh giá kết quả
 Kết Bài
 (note: Vietname education is the worst because it can always be better)

++ **Top priority:** Futuristic Approached Presentation.
+	Applied some of the newest education technique (that student use)
+	+ Cognition Load
+	+ etc...list out later
+	+ note: spend time to find the best way to transfer this